seamplex/feenox/doc/programming.md

 ## Git workflow

+ * Of course, use `git`.
+This may seem obvious but predecessors of this project have used Subversion, Bazaar and Mercurial in that order.
+I have myself used CVS (in the past century).
  * Only team members are allowed to commit directly to the main branch.
  * All contributions ought to come from pull/merge requests either from forked repositories and/or non-main branches.
+ * Issues can be opened forked for
+    - bug reporting
+    - feature requests
+    - development discussion
+    - general questions (installation, usage, etc)

 ## Standards